openxla/stablehlo/docs/spec.md

 #### Semantics

-Performs element-wise conversion of uniform quantized tensor `operand` to a floating point tensor `result` according to the quantization parameters defined by the `operand` type.
+Performs element-wise conversion of uniform quantized tensor `operand` to a floating-point tensor `result` according to the quantization parameters defined by the `operand` type.

 Formally, `result = (operand - zero_point(operand)) * scale(operand)`.